 Your contact lenses are low quality

 It’s essential that you buy you lenses from a reputable retailer who only sells quality products.
 At Feel Good Contacts, we only buy authentic branded lenses.

 Whilst all contact lenses are manufactured in a similar way, the quality and composition will vary.
 This is because there are some unauthorised manufacturers who don’t follow safety regulations and who create cheaply made lenses using materials that aren’t safe for the eyes.

 Your contact lenses are too old

-One of the advantages of daily disposables is that you pretty much start every day with a fresh pair of lenses, although that shouldn’t put you off monthly disposables.
+One of the advantages of daily contact lenses is that you pretty much start every day with a fresh pair of lenses, although that shouldn’t put you off monthly contact lenses.
 If cared for correctly, monthlies can still provide great comfort and visibility.
 The key is to make sure you clean and store them properly and discard them after a month.

 You’re using a solution that is causing irritation